-Columbus Crew players Wil Trapp and Ryan Finley teamed up this week with Columbus Metropolitan Library branches in Gahanna and Whetstone to read soccer books and talk to children about the importance of reading.
-The readings come just days before The Crew launch its Get a Kick Out of Reading program that runs during the month of August.
-For more information on how to participate in this program and to download the reading scoresheet , please visit www.thecrew.com/read.
+Columbus Crew players Wil Trapp and Josh Williams teamed up this week with Columbus Metropolitan Library branches in Gahanna and Reynoldsburg to read soccer themed books and to talk to children about the importance of reading.
+The readings come just days before the Crew launches its Get a Kick Out of Reading program that runs during the month of August.

 Matt Lampson continued his LLS Hero program through a busy month of July by meeting with many special Heroes and their families.
 To date, Lampson has honored 18 Heroes at Crew matches.

 Continuing the Hero program that Lampson started during the 2013 season, the goalkeeper will work with LLS to invite a child and his or her family to every home and away match during the 2014 season.